preciofishbone/OmniaDocsG2/blocks/process-blocks/process-layout/index.rst

 ----------------------
 The WRITE Tab is not used here.
 The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

-See this page for more information: :doc:`General Block Settings </blocks/process-blocks/process-contex/index>`
+See this page for more information: :doc:`Process Context block </blocks/process-blocks/process-context/index>`